 - For information about creating a Cape Cod, see the Related Articles section at bottom of this page.

-- In floor plan view, select Tools> Reference Floors> Up One Floor from the menu to go to the second floor.
+- In floor plan view, select Tools> Floor/Reference Display> Up One Floor from the menu to go to the second floor.

-- Select Build> Walls> Interior Wall to draw an interior wall in from the exterior wall.
+- Select Build> Wall> Interior Wall to draw an interior wall in from the exterior wall.

 In this example the knee wall is drawn 5 feet in from the exterior wall.

-- Use the Build> Walls> Exterior Wall tool to draw a room that will become the dormer.
-Remember to draw in a clockwise direction.
+- Navigate to Build> Wall> Exterior Wall and draw a room that will become the dormer.

-- Select Build> Walls> Break Wall to separate the interior wall section in back of the dormer.
+- Select Build> Wall> Break Wall and place break points to separate the interior wall section in back of the dormer.
 Delete the section of interior wall behind the dormer.